 The Capital Planning Commission is required to report on the overall State debt, assess the State's ability to increase such debt, and to recommend the amount of increase, if any.
-In December 2009, the Commission reviewed the Debt Report submitted by the Office of Public Finance and voted to accept the Report's findings, which included financial management goals to:
+In December 2010, the Commission reviewed the Debt Report submitted by the Office of Public Finance and voted to accept the Report's findings.